-So anyhow what we call a “Puff Dog” is a 8 inch Vienna (hotdog) Sausage with Shredded Ham and “Aussie Jack” Cheese wrapped around, encased by our Bakery rolled Puff Pastry.
+So anyhow what we call a “Puff Dog” is a 8 inch Vienna (hotdog) Sausage with Shredded Ham and “Real” Cheese wrapped around, encased by our Bakery rolled Puff Pastry.

 We don’t add any sauce or sauces to these before baking, however your welcome to select complementary sauce at time of purchase.

 Our main one is made in a Cornish style, however we need to mention it is not quite a true Cornish Pastie.

 The filling is a mixture of sausage meat, and vegetable’s (including swede) encased in our Puff Pastry.